rojo-rbx/rbx-dom/docs/binary.md

 The data contained in a chunk may be compressed.
 The term "chunk data" refers to the decompressed contents.

 ## File Structure
+Binary model files consist of a short header, followed by a series of chunks.
+Each chunk has the same framing, enabling consumers to partialy decode a file.

 1. File Header
 2. Chunks
 	1. Zero or one `META` chunks